 If so, perform research into who actually made that app, and get in touch with the development team.
 You can usually find contact information for development partners on their websites, so it shouldn’t be too difficult to get the ball rolling and start emulating your favorite apps during the build of your own solution.

-5. For a nifty trick, Google search “similar.”
+5. For a Nifty Trick, Google Search “Similar”

-This useful little trick will present agencies that are similar to what you’re looking for, or that are at least in the ballpark of what you’re looking for.
-It’s a great way to begin your search for the perfect app development partner.
+Google the app partner, and then use the little dropdown area on Google, and click “similar”.
+This useful little trick will present app development agencies that are similar to the app partner you’re looking for, or that are at least in the ballpark of what you’re looking for.
+It’s a great way to begin your search for the perfect app partner.

-Stay tuned for Part Two of this series, which will cover everything you need to know about evaluating, and ultimately picking the right app development partner.
+Check out Part Two of this series, which will cover everything you need to know about evaluating, and ultimately picking the right app development partner.